-Elephant Rocks State Park is a 1.5 mile moderately trafficked loop trail located near Ironton, MO that features a lake.
-The trail is good for all skill levels and primarily used for hiking and walking.
+Elephant Rocks State Park is a 1.5 mile moderately trafficked loop trail located near Ironton, Missouri that features a lake and is good for all skill levels.
+The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash